ranebrown/Brown_S_CSCI2270_FinalProject/README.md

 ##Open issues/bugs
 When using boost in conjunctio with cpp-netlib it is not possible to run lldb debugger.
 Initial testing was done in Xcode and Xcode would crash when trying to run cppWebSearch.
 Using a makefile and running from command line seemed to fix issue.
 When attempting to debug with lldb from the command line recieved "bus error 10".

 Due to the above issues debugging was conducted by commenting out sections of code that request a http connection.

+If an invalid url is entered it is possible to get memory allocation errors that aren't caught.
+No solution for this has been found.